 EC-Council ECE Submission Audits

 Unfortunately, there are those, we can call them “gray hats” who don’t always comply with the policies EC-Council has set forth.
 So, they will sometimes randomly audit credit submissions to make sure you didn’t just sit at the blackjack table in Vegas, or that you actually read the article in Forbes.
-They will check your submissions for compliance, the amount of hours you are claiming as well as asking you details about the credits you are claiming.
-By keeping notes as you read, attend, present, etc. you’re covered, with a white hat.

 Have you led projects and are looking to earn a project management certification?
 You might be interested in learning about how lucrative this can be.
 Check out these articles.